 I've experienced it too, so you're not alone.

-The cheerfully bright colors of silicone bakeware do attract our attention, but it's their general flimsiness that raises a few skeptic baker's eyebrows.
-However, manufacturers have been very quick to allay our visions of these soft pans folding in on themselves or having to clean up batter messes, by designing optional or companion racks or 'sleds' that provide the much-needed stability especially, for the larger pans.
-Here's a few things to consider when shopping for silicone bakeware.
+The cheerfully bright colors of silicone bakeware do attract attention, but it's their general flimsiness that raises a few skeptic bakers' eyebrows.
+However, manufacturers have been very quick to allay their visions of these soft pans folding in on themselves or having to clean up batter messes, by designing optional or companion racks or 'sleds' that provide the much-needed stability especially, for the larger pans.
+Here are a few things to consider when shopping for silicone bakeware.

-If you haven't yet ventured out to try one of these, you may be pleasantly surprised, I certainly was.
-I started out slowly at first, with spatulas which were very economical - no big risk there, and these quickly captured this baker's heart.
+If you haven't yet ventured out to try one of these, you may be pleasantly surprised.
+Start out slowly at first, with spatulas which are very economical - no big risk there.
 They were rewarded with a spot in the handy main tool holder.
 Goodbye, rubber.
 Hello, silicone spatulas!

-Results were terrific - quick even baking and cooling.
 But what was most impressive was the easy loaf removal.
-A slight twist, or should I say movement, of the pan and sides just pulled away, revealing an evenly baked delicious banana loaf that gently rolled out onto the cutting board.
+A slight twist of the pan and sides just pulled away, revealing an evenly baked delicious banana loaf that gently rolled out onto the cutting board.

 The only drawback was the size of this particular silicone pan.
 Being slightly smaller than a regular bread pan, it meant adjusting the batter level and baking the excess in a single-serve pan.
 No problem, neighbors were happy to share in the baking results.
 You should not assume a particular pan will fit your cake mix; read the size details.

-Muffin cups can also vary in size too, but these have turned out great every time I baked them in silicone (muffin) cups.
+Muffin cups can also vary in size too.
 No greasing, no fuss and so much better than using paper liners which may or may not easily remove at serving time.
-I'm looking at expanding my silicone cups to a full dozen.

 - No greasing or oiling of pans should be required